 - How many calories, proteins, carbs and fats there are in all the foods that are most important for you.

 - How many calories you can eat to lose fat, maintain weight and gain weight.

 I wish that I had started off this way.
 It would have saved me many years of headaches with dieting.

 Final Note On Hunger

 The title of this article “10 Simple Tips to Lose Fat Without Starving Yourself” is both true and false.
 If you follow the abovementioned tips you will be able to lose fat without starving yourself every single day, however you will still experience hunger some days of the week if you’re used to eating a lot.
-Hunger is normal when you are in a caloric deficit, and that’s the price you will have to pay to lose fat.
+Tolerable hunger is normal when you are in a caloric deficit, and that’s the price you will have to pay to lose fat.

 Be proud but stay hungry,